 None of those points are what set Lulu apart.
 We’re different because we care.
 We offer live support and do our best to listen to and respond to the needs of our users.
 And when our service isn’t right for your needs, we’ll admit that and guide you toward a publisher who is right for you.
 With Lulu, it’s about telling your story first and foremost.

 How Do I Get My Books Into Bookstores If I Use Lulu?

 Our distribution agreement with Ingram puts your book in their catalog system, making it available to bookstores.
 We suggest Lulu authors self-purchase copies of your book (since it’s print on demand) and work with your local bookstores to make a deal that works best for you and your promotional goals.
 This is generally the best way to get in the door with a bookstore.

 That depends on a number of factors.
 How many pages is your book?
 What about the binding?
 And the size?
 Is the interior in full color or black and white?
-Rather than list a long table full of prices and combinations of options, you can see pricing for our most common formats on our site.
+Rather than list a long table full of prices and combinations of options, you can pick your specs and see pricing on our site.